Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 * Change Feed: Read from the beggining
 * Change Feed: Pull model
 * Cross-partition ORDER BY for mixed types
-* Integrated Cache using the default consistency level, that is "Session".
-To take advantage of the new [Cosmos DB Integrated Cache](https://docs.microsoft.com/azure/cosmos-db/integrated-cache), it is required to explicitly set CosmosClient consistency level to "Eventual": `consistency_level= Eventual`.
 * Cross partition queries do not handle partition splits (410 Gone errors)

 ### Control Plane Limitations: